Authentic Baba Ganoush – The Original Eggplant Dip (Aubergine Dip)

 - Taut, shiny and glossy – that’s how the skin should be.
 Dull, wrinkled, blemished, damaged = not good.
 Avoid!

 - Stick with small to medium aubergines.
 Larger aubergines can be (but are not always) more bitter, so stay smaller to be sure.

 - Use quickly – eggplants have a fairly short usage life, and the quicker you eat them the less bitter they are.
-Store in the fridge and try to eat within a day or two of purchase.
+Store in the fridge and try this fabulous aubergine recipe within a day or two of purchase.